auzenne-duo/duolingo-jeeves-updated/jeeves/view/README.md

 ```
 {
     "issueKey": key of the created issue; e.g. "DLAI-5467"
-    "slackChannel": Channel the screenshot and info was posted in; e.g. #visual-polish
+    "slackChannel": Channel the screenshot and info was posted in; e.g. #design-quality
     "url": DEPRECATED; use "slackUrl" and "jiraUrl" instead, as it is undefined whether this URL points to Jira Slack.
 URL to view the created issue in Jira or Slack.
     "slackUrl": URL to the Slack channel to view the reported issue.
     "jiraUrl": URL to the created issue in Jira.